aidenpearce001/SOA-C02-Labs/s3-encryption-accesslogs/README.md

 # S3 with Default Encryption and Monitoring Access Logs Lab
-This lab i take from some Posts that others Candidates Reviews about the Exam on Reddit, after pass the exam they reviews the EXAM and how hard is it.
 This lab ask you to create 2 buckets, one with bucket encryptions and logging access to another bucket

 ### Prepare
 *In the Exam lab the IAM Role, Custom Policy and a KMS Key already created so you dont have to create it but for simulate you have to create it's on your own*